ADD CONDITION

 Storage and Handling

-To ensure the effectiveness and safety of your antiseptic solutions, store them at a temperature between 20-25°C (68-77°F).
-It's important to keep them away from excessive heat, which can be defined as temperatures above 40°C (104°F).
+To ensure the effectiveness of your antiseptic solutions, store them at a temperature between 20-25°C (68-77°F).
+It's important to avoid exposing the products to excessive heat above 40°C (104°F), as this can compromise their quality.
 Additionally, some products are designed for single use only; be sure to discard any empty containers properly.

 Uses and Indications